Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningDeltaNotchSimulations.md

 #include "UniformG1GenerationalCellCycleModel.hpp"
 ```

 The next header file defines a simple subcellular reaction network model that includes the functionality
 for solving each cell's Delta/Notch signalling ODE system at each time step, using information about neighbouring
-cells through the `CellData`{.cpp} class.
+cells through the `CellData` class.

 ```cpp
 #include "DeltaNotchSrnModel.hpp"
 ```

 The next header defines the simulation class modifier corresponding to the Delta-Notch SRN model.
-This modifier leads to the `CellData`{.cpp} cell property being updated at each timestep to deal with Delta-Notch signalling.
+This modifier leads to the `CellData` cell property being updated at each timestep to deal with Delta-Notch signalling.

 ```cpp
 #include "DeltaNotchTrackingModifier.hpp"

 ```

 Having included all the necessary header files, we proceed by defining the test class.

 ```cpp